rbgirshick/DeepPyramid/README.md

 ### Caveats

 The implementation is designed to be simple and as a result is very inefficient.
-There are a variety of ways to speed it up, and they will be done in the feature.
+There are a variety of ways to speed it up, and they will be done in the future.
 For now, it takes about 0.5 to 0.6 seconds to compute a feature pyramid on an NVIDIA Titan GPU, which is acceptable.